changyunke/ml/project proposal 1 - draft.md

 ## The Experiment

-In this project, I am going to use explore traditional machine learning methods and a few deep learning methods on multivariate time-series dataset(s) to see if it can efficiently detect anomaly.
+In this project, I am going to explore traditional machine learning methods and deep learning methods on multivariate time-series dataset(s) to see if it can efficiently detect anomaly.
 For example, GRU (Gated recurrent units) and LSTM (long short-term memory) can help discover correlations among time sequences; CNN (convolutional neural network) combined with autoencoder can be used to construct signature matrices.
 A mix and match is also possible.

 The data is unlabeled so it is unsupervised learning.
 It is a classification problem where the model has to decide if there is a anomaly within a given period of time.
 It is also a regression problem from a forecasting point of view.
 Data is highly imbalanced and may not come with anomaly.
 For experiment, I might hand craft some data or find a dataset with known anomaly.
 A web interface is likely to be included.